 surrender notice has the meaning given in section 79BA.

-(1) If a police officer reasonably suspects that, while driving a vehicle, the driver has committed an impounding offence (driving), the police officer must, unless in the circumstances it is impracticable to do so, impound the vehicle within a period of 28 days after the day of the offence.
+(1) If a police officer reasonably suspects that, while driving a vehicle, the driver has committed an impounding offence (driving), the police officer must, unless in the circumstances it is impracticable to do so, seize and impound the vehicle within a period of 28 days after the day of the offence.

 (2) The period for which the vehicle is impounded ends —